AdobeDocs/campaign-standard.en/help/integrating/using/requesting-the-ms-dynamics-365-with-acs-integration.md

 In MICROSOFT DYNAMICS 365, you need to create a new app registration and enable an application user to use the integration.
 To configure Microsoft Dynamics 365 for this integration, refer to [this article](../../integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md).

-In the integration tool, you need to set up the configuration for ingress, egress, and opt-out data flows.
+You will need to work with the Adobe onboarding team to set up the configuration for ingress, egress, and opt-out data flows.

->[!NOTE]
->
->Until the UI for the self-service tool is available later this year, the onboarding team will assist you in configuring the integration.

 ## Requesting support